Non-pluripolar products on vector bundles and Chern--Weil formulae: Intersection theory on Riemann--Zariski spaces

 \subsubsection{Push-forward}

 Recall that we have a natural push-forward map of K-groups $f_*:K(X')\rightarrow K(X)$ given by the composition of the following maps:

-where $\PerfCat(X)$ denotes the Waldhausen complex of perfect complexes of $\mathcal{O}_X$-modules and $\PerfCat(X')$ is defined similarly.
-We refer to \cite[Exposé~III]{SGA6} for the precise definitions.
+where $\PerfCat(X)$ denotes the Waldhausen category of perfect complexes of $\mathcal{O}_X$-modules and $\PerfCat(X')$ is defined similarly.
+We refer to \cite[Exposé~I, Section~4]{SGA6} or \cite[\href{https://stacks.math.columbia.edu/tag/08CL}{Tag 08CL}]{stacks-project} for the precise definitions of perfect complexes.
+For the perspective of Waldhausen category, we refer to \cite[Section~II.9 and Chapter~V]{Wei13}.
 The morphism $Rf_*$ preserves perfect complexes by \cite{LN07}.
 We will no longer distinguish $K(\PerfCat(X))$ and $K(X)$ in the sequel, always with the canonical isomorphism understood.

 Given $\alpha\in K(\mathfrak{X}')$, we want to understand its push-forward to $K(\mathfrak{X})$.
 Take a birational model $Y_1\rightarrow X'$ such that $\alpha$ is determined by a class $\alpha_{Y_1}\in K(Y_1)$.
 For any birational model $Y_2\rightarrow X'$, we then find a model $Y_3\rightarrow X'$ dominating both $Y_1$ and $Y_2$ through $p_1:Y_3\rightarrow Y_1$ and $p_2:Y_3\rightarrow Y_2$.
-Then we can set $\alpha_{Y_2}:=Rp_{2*}Lp_{1}^*\alpha_{Y_1}$ if $\alpha_{Y_1}$ is represented by a perfect complex.
+Then we can set $\alpha_{Y_2}\coloneqq Rp_{2*}Lp_{1}^*\alpha_{Y_1}$ if $\alpha_{Y_1}$ is represented by a perfect complex.
 It is a simple consequence of \cite{CR15} that $\alpha_{Y_2}$ does not depend on the choices we made.

 Consider a regular birational model $p:Y\rightarrow X$, we form the Cartesian square